Chromaticity Color Spaces#

 {

-// Optimizes 2 ADD instructions 1 DP3 instruction
+// Optimizes 2 ADD instructions into 1 DP3 instruction.

 float SumRGB = dot(Color, 1.0);